Single Stop

 Single Stop is a nonprofit organization with a mission to foster economic mobility and financial stability in the U.S. by connecting people through a "one-stop shop" platform that links individuals to various federal, state, and local benefits and resources.
+The organization operates as a subsidiary of The Fedcap Group and integrates its technology platforms into educational institutions, non-profit community groups, and commercial enterprises across the United States.

 History

-Founded by Elisabeth Mason as a national nonprofit in 2007, Single Stop grew out of a New York City-based initiative of the Robin Hood Foundation to reduce poverty and build economic security for individuals and families by increasing their access to public benefits and financial, legal, and tax services.

-In January 2016, Christy Reeves succeeded Elisabeth Mason as CEO of Single Stop.

-In November 2021, Martin Hanna became the president and CEO of Single Stop.

-Approach

-Single Stop provides its services within organizations who serve a population of Americans, such as food pantries, schools, and health centers.
-Staff is trained to screen individuals for the benefits and services for which they may be eligible as well as provide assistance in accessing those resources.

-Single Stop's initiatives focus on creating financial stability for such specific low-income populations as community college students and veterans.
-On campus, Single Stop assists community colleges in retaining students through completion, thus reducing dropout rates and increasing students’ future income.
-Single Stop also helps the Office of Veterans Affairs transition veterans back to civilian life and reduce the number of veterans living in poverty.
+Single Stop originated in 2001 as an anti-poverty pilot project launched by the Robin Hood Foundation in New York City to connect low income residents with underutilized public benefits, tax credits, and legal counseling.
+Following the pilot, Elisabeth Mason incorporated Single Stop USA as an independent national 501(c)(3) organization in 2007 to expand the model outside New York.
+Christy Reeves succeeded Mason as chief executive officer in 2016.
+Single Stop was later integrated into The Fedcap Group's non-profit network and Martin Hanna assumed leadership in 2021.
+Steven Williams subsequently named as CEO in 2024.

+Operations

+Single Stop provides its technology and service models in many institutional sectors that interact with low income populations, including higher education, utilities, financial services, healthcare, workforce development, and emergency assistance.
+Staff within these partner locations are trained to screen individuals for aid and assist with resource access.
+Use cases include higher education, where administrators integrate the software to address non academic retention obstacles such as food and housing insecurity; utilities to address affordability challenges, and financial services institutions to assist in improving the financial health of their customers.

 According to the Stanford Social Innovation Review, Single Stop “has grown fast, and it’s poised to grow still more.
-Its goal, according to Mason, is to serve more than 1 million households annually by 2018.
 By expanding its reach into community colleges, veterans’ facilities, and other venues, Single Stop aims to equip more and more clients with the skills, services, and benefits that they need to gain a shot at sustainable economic security.”

-Single Stop was cited by Fast Company as one of “The World’s Top 10 Most Innovative Companies of 2015 in Social Good” for making government benefits less daunting.
+Fast Company recognized Single Stop as one of “The World’s Top 10 Most Innovative Companies of 2015 in Social Good” for simplifying access to public assistance programs.

 Technology

-Single Stop is an online screening tool that can quickly link students to federal, state, and local aid, with questions about household size, income, and location.
+Single Stop operates an online screening tool designed to link students and individuals to federal, state, and local aid based on household size, income, and location.

 Benefit screener

-Upon completing the benefit screener, clients are immediately given an estimate of how much aid they’re eligible to receive for programs like the Affordable Connectivity Program.
+Upon completing the benefit screener, clients receive an estimate of potential eligibility for public assistance programs, such as Medicaid, SNAP, Energy Assistance, and Education.

+Benni AI assistant

+Single Stop developed Benni, an artificial intelligence benefits assistant connected into its software platform to automate public benefit eligibility screenings.
+The tool evaluates household demographics againist public program rules to match clients with applicable local, state, and federal aid, designed to reduce manual screening tasks for caseworkers.

 Community resources

-The platform streamlines the process of connecting clients with services, addressing fundamental needs such as food access, education, healthcare, financial assistance, housing security, and tax preparation.
-Users can directly contact recommended benefit providers through the application.
+The software connects users with community resources addressing immediate needs such as food access, educational aid, healthcare, financial guidance, housing support, and tax assistance.
+Users can initiate contact with service providers through the system.